 9) Q: What time of day should home doses be given?

 A: When dosing once a day, the AM dosing at a fixed time is preferred.
-Twice a day dosing is scheduled in AM and PM, with a minimum of 9 hours or a maximum of 15 hours between doses.
+Each next day, +/- 2 hours time variation is allowed.

 10) Q: What precautions should be taken dosing?